Donold Lourie: Education and college football

 He attended college at Princeton University, where he played football and competed in track and field.
-In track, he won a broad jumping championship in the United Kingdom.
+In track, Lourie won the British AAA Championships title in the long jump event at the 1920 AAA Championships.
 In football, he played as a quarterback and was named a consensus All-American as a junior in 1920.
 Teammate and fellow All-American Stan Keck wrote a few years later that the 1920 Princeton–Yale game "stands out in my mind as that which offered the most stirring spectacle of my career."
 Princeton led in the last minute of the first half, 3–0, during which they had struggled against their opponent.
 With the ball on the Yale 40-yard line and only enough time remaining for one play, the Elis assumed that Princeton would attempt a field goal.
 Keck was set to be the kicker and Lourie the holder.
 When it became apparent Yale would attempt to block the kick, Lourie made an audible to fake a kick attempt and run the ball himself.
 Keck threw a block and allowed Lourie to run to the end zone for a touchdown.
 Princeton later extended their lead and won, 20–0, and finished the season with a 6–0–1 record.
 Walter Camp described Lourie as "the remarkable little general, disclosing every weak point of the opposition."

 Lourie missed half of his senior season in 1921 because of an injury.
 He was awarded the Poe Memorial Cup for services rendered to the team both as a junior and a senior.
 Lourie was named to the all-time Princeton team in 1948, and in 1964, the National Football Foundation bestowed upon him its Gold Medal for lifetime achievement.
 He was inducted into the College Football Hall of Fame in 1974.
 In his honor, Princeton created the Donold B. Lourie Award, which is awarded annually to the team's most outstanding freshman.
 Lourie graduated as the president of his class in 1922.
 He declined an offer to play for the Chicago Bears in the fledgling National Football League, and instead, remained at his alma mater as its backfield coach.